markov-ngz/auto_github_runner/README.md

 <img src="images/example_use_case.png" width=50%>

 ** Please note that the infrastructure code is here to serve as an example for an easy setup, it is not recommended to use this for production.
-Or if you don't have a toaster as a computer, you can use Vagrant 🙃.
+Or if you don't have a toaster as a computer, you can use Vagrant.

 ## Cite and share
 Please add the license to your work or add a star to the repository 😊